Looking for more great stuff for kids? Visit Energy Kids by the U.S. Energy Information Administration.

 The objective of this activity is to compare polymers used in racing.

-Primary Energy Carnival
+Primary Energy Carnival (e-publication)

 NEED’s popular carnival games are an excellent way to encourage students and adults to think about energy.
 The Primary Energy Carnival contains nine games appropriate for students in grades K-3.